Donate your gently used

 Armoires

-• As much as we would like to accept everything, we focus our resources on household essentials so we don’t accept non-essentials such as:
+As much as we would like to accept everything, we focus our resources on household essentials, and so we don’t accept the following items:

 TVs, VCRs, DVDs, Stereos